Prorastomus: Description

-While modern sirenians are fully aquatic, the 1.5 m Prorastomus was predominantly terrestrial, judging from the structure of its skull.
+While modern sirenians are fully aquatic, the 1.5 m and 150 kg Prorastomus was predominantly terrestrial, judging from the structure of its skull.
 Judging from its crown-shaped molars and the shape of its snout, it fed on soft plants.
 The snout is long, narrow, and, at the tip, bulbous.
 The nasal bones are larger than other sirenians.
 The nasal ridge is well developed, indicating it had a good sense of smell.
 The frontal bones are smaller than usual for sirenians, though, as in other sirenians, it had a pronounced brow ridge.
 Since Pezosiren has a sagittal crest, it is possible the Prorastomus specimen had one too before being eroded away.